GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/browser-support/index.md

  uc="ct_unimplemented@13.4.2.1307"
 %}

-### setInitialActivityHeightPx
+### setInitialActivityHeightPx()

 Sets the Custom Tab Activity's initial height in pixels with default resize behavior.
 The Custom Tab will behave as a bottom sheet.
 This is often referred to as a partial Custom Tab.

-{% Img src="image/DXqUldooyJOUnj3qXSYLHbUgUI93/fo0GuqgV3TrjFkdf6P63.png", alt="phone showing an app that used setInitialActivityHeightPx the left, and a separate phone without using that api on the right", width="800", height="815" %}
+{% Img src="image/DXqUldooyJOUnj3qXSYLHbUgUI93/fo0GuqgV3TrjFkdf6P63.png", alt="On the left, a phone showing an app using setInitialActivityHeightPx(), and on the right a separate phone without the API", width="800", height="815" %}

 {% AndroidBrowserSupportTable
  _method="setDefaultColorSchemeParams",